athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4697: improve it and deal with treatment if system doesn't have backlight values by shelocks -- 2018-10-07

 - 4695: correct FileVault2 title/description by shelocks -- 2018-10-03

 - 4694: handle InjectKexts="Detect" when VirtualSMC.kext is used by rehabman by shelocks -- 2018-10-02